AndrewScottZimmerman/portfolio-dashboard/README.md

 ## 🚀 Overview
 This **Portfolio Performance Dashboard** is a **data-driven analytics tool** that:
  - Fetches and stores stock price data 📈
- - nalyzes portfolio performance of hypothetical symbols using **Monte Carlo simulations**
+ - Analyzes portfolio performance of hypothetical symbols using **Monte Carlo simulations**
  - Optimizes portfolios for **Max Sharpe Ratio** and **Min Volatility**
  - Provides **interactive visualizations** via **Streamlit**
  - Please note it's for fun and educational purposes and mostly just to explore data analysis.